Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 	`);

 A compartment can only provide to its child compartments the features provided by its parent compartment (and new features based on the features provided by its parent compartment).

+### Implementation

+XS implements compartments natively, without `Module` and `Evaluators` classes, and without modifying dynamic import.
+Maybe other proposals like the `module` construct will eventually justify such a dramatic evolution of the ECMAScript module machinery.
+But compartments do not.

 ## Built-ins